tkterris/rhdg-ocp-demo/README.md

 - PVC creation failing due to CRC issue preventing PVs from being recycled in OpenShift Local
   - Set the following label: `oc label  --overwrite ns openshift-infra  pod-security.kubernetes.io/enforce=privileged`
   - Manually recycle failed PVs using `oc patch pv/$PV_NAME --type json -p '[{ "op": "remove", "path": "/spec/claimRef" }]'`

+### Production Considerations

+There are a number of design decisions that were made so that this POC would be simple and self-contained, which wouldn't necessarily be appropriate for a production application.
+These include:
+- The application and configuration is all added to openshift via "oc apply", rather than a CI/CD pipeline
+- The server JAR artifact should be stored in an artifact repository (e.g. JFrog), rather than an HTTPD container
+- The Cache configuration would likely be part of the client application source code, and updated in the RHDG cluster as part of the client CI/CD deployment

 ### Links